deltachat/deltachat-core-rust/draft/aeap-mvp.md

 - When sending a message: If any of the secondary self addrs is in the chat's member list, remove it locally (because we just transitioned away from it).
 TODO the old design said we add a system message that we did so, but do we really need to do this?

 - When receiving a message: If we are going to assign a message to a chat, but the sender is not a member of this chat\
-  AND the signing key is the same as the - non-gossiped - key of one of the chat members\
+  AND the signing key is the same as the direct (non-gossiped) key of one of the chat members\
   AND there is a `Chat-Version` header\
   AND the message timestamp is newer than the contact's `lastseen` (to prevent changing the address back when messages arrive out of order):